MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/settings.md

    AI for Customer Service Insights displays the Settings page.

-2. Select **Data cleansing** to display the Case Title pane, and then select the check box next to **Do you want to clean your case titles?**
+2. Select **Data cleansing** to display the Case title cleansing pane, and then select the check box next to **I want to clean your case titles**

 <!--from editor: The check box in this image says "I want to cleanse my case titles".
 The "Do you want to clean ..." box is in the image in step 3.-->